mlpack/mlpack/doc/embedded/movement_recognition.md

 ### Running it on the device

 SSH into the board.
-All the commands below run **on the Duo**.
+All the commands below run on the Duo.

-**1. Check the I2C0 pins and the sensor.** The GP0/GP1 pads must be set to their I2C function first:
+1. Check the I2C0 pins and the sensor.
+The GP0/GP1 pads must be set to their I2C function first:

 ```sh